 Batteries degrade fairly quickly, becoming obsolete after two years of use.
 And battery maintenance is more trouble than it should be.

-If you’re frustrated by your phone battery draining, then this article will provide you with the tips you need to keep it running all day long.
+If you’re frustrated by a phone battery that won’t keep its charge, then this article will provide you with the tips you need to keep it running all day long.

 Though push mail is convenient, it’s not worth killing your battery for.
 Here’s how to change it:

-A much simpler cause for your phone battery draining is your app usage.
+A much simpler cause for phone battery problems is app usage.
 You could either be on your phone for too long or spending too much time on high-energy apps.
 Games, video players, cameras, and social media all use a much higher battery level than other apps.

 On iPhone, you can cut down your usage of these apps with Screen Time.
 Just go to the Screen Time settings in the Settings app.
 There you’ll be able to see how much time you spend on each app — you can even set time limits for background apps that kill your battery too quickly.